title

 Map of Viking movements

-While singing about Charlemagne, those in what had been Charlemagne's realm were helpless against those who would be called Vikings.
-In their low draft boats the Vikings ventured out with swords and battle axes.
-They raided along a shoreline or up a river and quickly returned to sea before help could arrive.
-With little or no resistance to their assaults, they were encouraged to launch more and bigger assaults.
+In their low draft boats, Scandinavians who were to be called Vikings ventured out with swords and battle axes on quick raids along Europe's shorelines or up rivers.
+They were back to sea before help could arrive, and with little or no resistance to their assaults they were encouraged to launch more and bigger assaults.

-The Vikings were responding to economic growth in their own country accompanied by an increase in population.
-The Scandinavians had increased their trade with other parts of the world.
-They were aware of the wealth that existed elsewhere, and some were inspired to go out and grab some of it.
+The Vikings had been described as highly skilled navigators and traders.
+The Vikings were responding to economic growth in their own country accompanied by an increase in population, and they were aware of the wealth that existed elsewhere and were inspired to go out and grab some of it.
 They were aware that treasury was being stored at monasteries and churches, and these were their usual targets, conveniently located on rivers and near the coast.
-They raided and returned home, happy with the prestige that their loot inspired, and their success inspired an increase in raiding.
+They returned home happy with the prestige that their loot inspired, and their success inspired an increase in raiding.
 They reported that land was available abroad, and with the growth in population having eliminated the availability of land at home, more Scandinavians were willing to venture to distant areas for the purpose of settling down.

 The Vikings had greater success closer by.
-They also crossed the Baltic Sea, and in waves they passed down the Dnieper and Volga rivers.
+They crossed the Baltic Sea and in waves passed down the Dnieper and Volga rivers.
 They were intent on looting treasure in Arabia but did not make it that far.
 Instead they conquered Slavs and set up a kingdom at Novgorod and at Kiev.

-The Vikings raided England.
-At places in England their raids turned into conquests.
-They struck in Scotland, and they overran Ireland.
-A great army of Vikings came in 865 and overthrew the kingdoms of Northumbria, Mercia and East Anglia.
-Alfred the Great of Wessex (871-899) rallied England against the Viking attacks.
-Vikings settled in East Anglia and Northumbria, while remnants of the Viking "great army" sailed away to the continent.
+England was close by, and Vikings arriving there turned to conquests.
+A great army of Vikings in 865 overthrew the kingdoms of Northumbria, Mercia and East Anglia.
+Alfred the Great of Wessex (871-899) rallied England against the Vikings, but in East Anglia and Northumbria the Vikings settled, while remnants of the Viking "great army" sailed away to the continent.
 In the next two centuries Vikings would continue to make their way to England, and the English would send them away with a bribe.

 Magyars